aboutcode-org/aboutcode/docs/source/scancode-toolkit/contribute/contrib_doc.rst

 ^^^^^^^^^^^^^^^

 PyCQA is an Organization for code quality tools (and plugins) for the Python programming language.
 Doc8 is a sub-project of the same Organization.
-Refer this `README <https://github.com/PyCQA/doc8/blob/master/README.rst>`_ for more details.
+Refer the `pypi page <https://pypi.org/project/doc8/>`_ and this `README <https://github.com/PyCQA/doc8/blob/master/README.rst>`_ for more details.

 What is checked: